-In the spirit of machine classification algorithms, $V_{c,\sigma }$ trades off two quantities: $(1)$ A classification's predictive accuracy, represented by the second term in the objective function, which is simply the \textit{mean squared prediction error} (\textbf{MSPE}) of the representative strategy induced by the partition; and $(2)$ the classification's complexity, measured by the partition size.
+where $c>0$ is a constant capturing the cost of belief complexity.
+In the spirit of machine classification algorithms, $V_{c,\sigma }$ trades off two quantities: $(1)$ A classification's predictive accuracy, measured by the representative strategy's \textit{mean squared prediction error} (\textbf{ MSPE}); and $(2)$ the classification's complexity, measured by the partition size.

 \begin{definition}[ML-optimality] A partition $\Pi $ is \textit{ML-optimal} w.r.t $\sigma $ if it minimizes $ V_{c,\sigma }(\Pi )$. \end{definition}